VAT for retail businesses

 If you have EPOS or barcode scanning that can identify VAT rates per product, the Point of Sale scheme gives the most accurate results.
 If not, consider apportionment or direct calculation.

 Schemes 1 (Apportionment and Direct Calculation) have a £1 million limit.
 Schemes 2 have a £130 million limit.
-Point of Sale has no limit.
+Point of Sale is available up to the £130 million ceiling that applies to all published retail schemes.
 Choose a scheme you will not quickly outgrow.

 If sales are fairly evenly split between VAT rates, apportionment schemes work well.
 If most sales are at one rate with few exceptions, direct calculation is more efficient.